NI-R0/ImageLabelApp/README.md

 ## 🚀 Quick Start

 ### 1. **Installation**
-- Clone the repository and build the project using Visual Studio.
-- Place the compiled `.exe` and required `.dll`s in a folder.
+- Download the release ZIP and unzip into an installation folder.
 - Run the `.exe` (you'll need administrator rights) click on `install`.
 After right-clicking any image you should now see the menu options `Add Label` and `Remove Label`.

 ### 2. **Usage**